deltasiege/godot-rapier-3d/README.md

 1. Download the [latest release](https://github.com/deltasiege/godot-rapier-3d/releases/latest)
 1. Extract the release archive into your godot project's root directory
 1. If your Godot project is already open, you may get console errors.
-These can be safely ignored by starting your game or reloading your project
+These can be safely ignored by reloading your project
 1. Add RapierRigidBody3D nodes to your scene and some RapierCollider3D + MeshInstance3D nodes as children of the rigid bodies
 1. Run your game